Last updated May 5, 2021

 Will we still need to wear a mask, social distance, and wash our hands often as more people get vaccinated?

 Yes.
-Even after getting vaccinated, COVID-19 prevention measures will still be needed for some time.
+Even after getting vaccinated, COVID-19 prevention measures will still be needed in public for some time.
+See more about what is safe to do when you're fully vaccinated from the CDC here and here.

 Will there be a cost for getting a COVID-19 vaccine?